MichaelViveros/blog_mtls_elixir/certs/README.md

 # Certs

+`client.crt` contains the dummy client certificate (CN = dummy-mtls-client.com) and `root_ca.crt` contains the self-signed dummy root CA certificate (CN = Dummy Root CA).

+## Commands

-Here are the commands used to generate the local dummy certificates in `/certs`.
+Here are the commands used to generate the certificates.

-Generate the local root CA key.
+Generate the root CA key.
 The passphrase used was `mtls`.
 ```
-openssl genrsa -des3 -out local_root_ca.key 4096
+openssl genrsa -des3 -out root_ca.key 4096
 ```
-Generate a self-signed cert for the local root CA, CN=Local Root CA:
+Generate a self-signed cert for the root CA:
 ```
-openssl req -new -x509 -days 3650 -key local_root_ca.key -out local_root_ca.crt
+openssl req -new -x509 -days 3650 -key root_ca.key -out root_ca.crt
 ```
 Generate the client key.
+The passphrase used was `mtls`.
 ```
 openssl genrsa -out client.key 2048
 ```